A weekend in Görlitz, Germany: old town streets, cafés and beer

 Wander the Old Town

 The old town is the reason most people who know Görlitz fall for it.
-You don’t need a route or a checklist - just start walking.
-Untermarkt, the lower square, is usually the first stop, and from there it’s easy to drift into Obermarkt, the upper square.
+You don’t need a route, just start walking.
+As mentioned earlier, Untermarkt, the lower square, is usually the first stop, and from there it’s easy to drift into Obermarkt, the upper square.
 Both are surrounded by old facades that don’t look shiny or overly restored.
 Some are freshly painted, some are cracked and faded, and together they feel like a town that’s aged naturally.

 Stop for Cake or Coffee

 If you’d rather something less polished, head to Bäckerei & Café Dreißig.
 It’s a neighborhood bakery where people actually come for their daily bread, not just tourists for a slice of cake.
-The pastries are straightforward and good, and the atmosphere is the kind of everyday normal that makes you feel like you’ve slipped into local life for a bit.
+The pastries simple, good, and the atmosphere is the kind of everyday normal that makes you feel like you’ve slipped into local life for a bit.

 Visit the Silesian Museum